Temperature

 This section demonstrates how we use shaders to visualize temperature data.
 The data is fetched from a tile server and rendered using WebGL shaders.

-The temperature data is fetched from a tile server that provides XYZ tiles with temperature data.
-To simplify the example, we use a static image of the temperature data and a static image of the map background.
+Temperature data is retrieved from a tile server that provides XYZ tiles containing temperature values.
+For simplicity, we use static images for both the temperature data and the map background.
 The image below consists of multiple tiles stitched together to create a larger image.
-In the next example, we will use WebGL to render this data together with our background map.
+In the next example, we will use WebGL to render this data alongside our background map.

-Setting up WebGL requires some boilerplate code, which we will not provide in these simplified examples.
-If you are unfamiliar with WebGL, we recommend visiting WebGL Fundamentals to get a grasp of the basics.
-After creating a canvas element and setting up the WebGL context, we can start creating our shaders.
+Setting up WebGL requires some boilerplate code, which is omitted in these simplified examples.
+If you are unfamiliar with WebGL, we recommend visiting WebGL Fundamentals for an introduction.
+Once a canvas element is created and the WebGL context is set up, we can begin writing shaders.

 attribute vec2 aPosition;